NgenNo9/project-1-DateIRL/README.md

 It should be noted that the above is a base.
 The colour scheme and font are not cemented.
 These will be clarified later in the project.

-## 22/2/2022
+## **22/2/2022**

-### Project re-direct
+### **Project re-direct**

-Having met with mentor Ronan on Saturday 19/2, we determined that the website was currently looking very 90s Geocities style.
+Having met with mentor Ronan on Saturday 19/2, we determined that the website was currently looking very 90s Geocities/Angelfire style.
 There has been a change in the direction of the website.
-Now the project is taking a 2 page approach with 3 sections in the homepage
+Now the project is taking a 2 page approach with 3 sections in the homepage.
+The pages as described above will still be present however, they will be sections of the homepage instead.

 Below are some screenshots of the renderfed site in a locally developed version of VS Code.